-If the inquiry was into a matter that ICAC had referred for investigation, the referral may have required a report to ICAC from the Commissioner under section 54 of the ICAC Act.
-The report should be prepared in accordance with ICAC's Section 54 Report Guidelines.
+If the inquiry was into a matter that ICAC had referred for investigation or other action, the referral may have required a report to ICAC from the Commissioner under section 54 of the ICAC Act.
+If so, the report should be prepared in accordance with ICAC's Section 54 Report Guidelines.